zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-setilfunctionbody-method.md

 |S_OK|Die Ersetzung war erfolgreich.|

 ## <a name="remarks"></a>Hinweise
- Im Gegensatz zu den [ICorProfilerInfo:: SetILFunctionBody](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setilfunctionbody-method.md) -Methode, die `SetILFunctionBody` Methode verwaltet den erforderlichen Speicher für den neuen CIL-Text.
-Dies bedeutet, dass die vom Profiler bereitgestellte CIL-Text nicht unbedingt mit zugeordnet werden die [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) -Schnittstelle zugeordnet oder innerhalb eines bestimmten Bereichs.
+ Unlike the [ICorProfilerInfo::SetILFunctionBody](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setilfunctionbody-method.md) method, the `SetILFunctionBody` method manages the memory required for the new CIL body.
+This means that the CIL body provided by the profiler does not have to be allocated by using the [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) interface or allocated within a particular range.
 Er kann auf jedem Heap zugeordnet werden.
-Der Profiler kann den für seinen CIL-Text, nach dem verwendeten Arbeitsspeicher frei `SetILFunctionBody` zurückgibt.
+The profiler can free the memory used for its CIL body after `SetILFunctionBody` returns.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h